concavegit/cv-assisted-origami/about.md

 Our group began with two interests: machine learning and computer vision.
 However, as the intersection between the two is either already done or the subject of PhD research, we began to ask what we enjoyed: origami.

 From that point, we wanted to make instructions easier to follow using computer vision.
+Traditional origami books are often difficult to interpret/understand, so we wanted our program to make doing origami easier and more accessible especially to the beginner.
 We spent around a week fleshing out this idea, after which we learned a few things from our peers.
 One thing we learned was that we were getting hung up on some way to describe the state of an origami model to use in our program, when really all we needed was a picture of an outline of the desired outcome and a few lines to indicate folds.

 We spent another week creating our minimum viable product (MVP) and once again turned to our peers for advice.